hyunwoongko/kss/README.md

 ```

 ### 5. Backward Compatibility
 The old version of Kss used functional usage.
-KSS also supports this for backward compatibility.
+Kss also supports this for backward compatibility.
 ```python
 from kss import split_sentences